-It was less than 48 hours from that phone call that I had a signed contract on that property,signed by all of the heirs to the estate.
+It was less than 48 hours from that phone call that I had a signed contract on that property, signed by all of the heirs to the estate.
 Now here’s the funny part.
 The seller of that property NEVER SAW ME.
-She didn’t know that I’m half covered in tattooed, or that I also love to wear flops and a t- shirt.
-We continued with the entire deal and i NEVER met the seller of this property.
+She didn’t know that I’m half covered in tattoos, or that I also love to wear flops and a t-shirt.
+We continued with the entire deal and I NEVER met the seller of this property.
 I never saw her.
 She never saw me.
 We ended up making $13,000+ on that by wholesaling it, which we could’ve easily lost just by not paying close attention and being conscious as to what we’re wearing, and how others perceive us.

-This lesson will give you some great advice on advanced negotiating strategies.
+This lesson will give you some great advice on advanced negotiating strategies when making real estate offers.
 I call it negotiating because you’re ALWAYS negotiating with someone who has or controls something that you want.
 So always be in negotiating mode – learn to be a master – and people will give you what you want.

 Don’t Assume That you Know What the Seller Wants

-A big mistake that a lot of real estate investors make is assuming that price is the dominant factor in a transaction.
+A big mistake that a lot of real estate investors make with real estate offers is assuming that price is the dominant factor in a transaction.
 In fact, most of the time, price is not the dominating factor.
 What pulls more weight than price are other reasons that are linked with emotion.
 For instance, if you’re dealing with a divorce, the main factor in the transaction is probably linked to resolution.
-These people want some closure to their relationship, and getting rid of the biggest asset will help them get their sooner.
+These people want some closure to their relationship, and getting rid of the biggest asset will help them get there sooner.